-To receive funding under the Clean Water State Revolving Fund (CWSRF) the applicant and the project must be eligible.
+To receive funding under the Clean Water State Revolving Fund (CWSRF) both the applicant and the project must be eligible.

 - Water quality projects whose primary purpose is water protection are eligible for financing for the entire cost of the project.

 - Projects with a primary purpose other than water quality may be partially eligible for financing for the portion of the project that is clearly related to the preservation, improvement, or protection of water quality.

 - Point source projects, such as wastewater treatment plants and sewers.

 Please Note: Assistance may only be provided for projects that are consistent with applicable area-wide water quality plans.